-With the outbreak of the COVID-19 in the first half of 2020, there was a decrease of amount in award the contracts in building maintenance projects and renovation services projects in Hong Kong.
-As in the past few years and since our listing on the Stock Exchange, we will continue to focus on identifying opportunities for building maintenance projects and renovation services projects in our future business development, especially in the Hong Kong public sector, which is our core business.
-For renovation projects, with the growth in consciousness of building refurbishment in Hong Kong, we are confident in attaining new projects from the private sector.
+As the pandemic COVID-19 persisted in the Year, there had been a decrease of amount in award the contracts in building maintenance projects and renovation services projects in Hong Kong resulting in an adverse business environment.
+With the easing off of effects of the COVID-19 recently, the situation has been improving.
+As in the past few years and since the track record period of the Company's IPO, the Group will continue to focus on identifying opportunities for building maintenance projects, especially in the Hong Kong public sector, which is the Group's core business.
+For renovation projects, with the growth in consciousness of building refurbishment in Hong Kong, the Company is confident in attaining new projects from the private sector.